 Republic Wireless isn’t for everyone.
 But if you don’t use a lot of data and your phone is connected to Wi-Fi most of the time, its two cheapest cell plans are worth consideration.

 Perhaps the most interesting thing about Wing is its impressive selection of smartphones.
-Although there’s a few low-end phones available through Wing, the vast majority of its inventory is devoted to flagships.
-On its website you’ll find the Samsung Galaxy S9, iPhone XS Max, and even the Pixel 3 alongside previous generations of the same brands.
+Although there are a few low-end phones available through Wing, the vast majority of its inventory is devoted to flagships.
+On its website, you’ll find the iPhone 11 Pro, Samsung Galaxy S10, and the Google Pixel 4 alongside previous generations of the same brands.
 If you don’t want to shell out hundreds of dollars for your new phone, Wing also offers financing options through Affirm.

 Boost Mobile’s $35 a month plan includes unlimited talk, text, and 3GB of 4G LTE data.
 On the other end of the spectrum is its $50 plan, which adds unlimited data to the mix.
 There’s also a $60 plan that offers unlimited LTE data with 20 GB of mobile tethering and HD streaming.

 Boost Mobile also offers a wide variety of family plans that offer similar features and discounts based on the number of activated lines.
 There are also International Minute Packs you can purchase if you’re traveling abroad — they start at $3 for 90 days of service, which adds a fixed number of minutes for calls and unlimited international texting for select countries.
 The pricier $10-per-month International Connect Plus plan includes unlimited calls to Mexico and Canada and reduced-rate calls to more than 200 destinations.